alphaka/Flashcard2/README.md

 ## Flashcard App

 ### App Description
-`TODO://`The purpose of this program is the create an app that lips the page when tap on.
+`TODO:`The purpose of this program is the create an app that lips the page when tap on.

 ### App Walk-through